 A non-refundable application processing fee of $550 per year.

 ||If yes, Add $100 to base fee

 ||If yes, Add $150 to base fee

 1 Sub-Specialty Organizations receive a 15% discount from the final cost.

-2 Industry Commercial Support: If the activity has any industry support, the base fee will increase 25 percent.
-This fee helps to offset the cost of managing funds, reviewing contracts, and increased monitoring/communication to ensure the ASA complies with the ACCME Standards for Commercial Support.
-ASA must be notified of any industry grants and in-kind support, as well as industry exhibitors.
-Your CME accreditation may be revoked if the ASA is not notified.
+2 Industry Commercial Support: This fee offset the cost of reviewing contracts and increased monitoring/communication to ensure the ASA complies with the ACCME Standards for Integrity and Independence in Accredited Continuing Education.
+Applicants must notify ASA of any industry grants and in-kind support, as well as industry exhibitors.
+ASA may revoke CME accreditation if not notified of support.

 3 Additional fee for applications received less than 2 months in advance of the activity.

-- Designate activities for AMA PRA Category 1 Credit(s)TM and collaborate with the Joint Provider to ensure that all ACCME Accreditation Criteria, Policies, and Standards for Commercial SupportTM (SCS) are met.
+- Designate activities for AMA PRA Category 1 Credit(s)TM and collaborate with the Joint Provider to ensure that provider meets all ACCME accreditation criteria, policies, and standards.

 - Provide initial consultation information to:

 - Inform on the CME planning process and timeline.